agiang96/CS530Assign1/README.md

 	- There may be some warnings during compile, but it will run fine

 Lessons Learned
+	- Coordination/Communication(ie. learning GitHub), finding
-	- Coordination/Communication, finding information and adapting it to our own program(ie. Learning C++)
+	information and adapting it to our own program(ie. Learning C++)